 Parents should update FSD with changes of address, telephone numbers and employment.
 Parents should notify FSD if/when custody of the child changes, as well as provide any other information that may affect the child support case.

 - How can support payments be made and received?

 FSD offers several ways for child support payments to be made and received.
 If you are ordered to pay child support, you may:

 - Arrange for automatic withdrawal from your checking or savings account;

 - Make online or credit card support payments at: mo.smartchildsupport.com; or

 If you receive child support, you may:

 - Arrange for direct deposit of your payments into your bank account; or

-- Receive payments on the SecuritE Card, which is a prepaid debit MasterCard® loaded with your support payments.
+- Receive payments on a prepaid card loaded with your support payments.